Evolution of IT functions within organizations

 Concepts related to IT governance

-It is important to discuss the framework of Control objectives for information and related technology (COBIT) when discussing about IT governance.
+It is important to discuss the framework of Control objectives for information and related technology (COBIT) when discussing IT governance.
 COBIT is designed to be an IT governance aid to the management in their comprehension of risks and benefits management and understanding directly linked to information and technology.
-COBIT creates a connection between business objectives of an enterprise, the IT involved and IT management tasks via statements regarding control objectives.
+COBIT creates a connection between the business objectives of an enterprise, the IT involved and IT management tasks via statements regarding control objectives.
 Many professionals who have management, advisory and assurance responsibilities related to IT governance are advised to acquire CGEIT certification.
-Many companies and governmental agencies consider CGEIT a prerequisite for employees involved with enterprise IT governance.
+Many companies and government agencies consider CGEIT a prerequisite for employees involved with enterprise IT governance.
 The certification ensures that you have proven experience and knowledge in governance of enterprise IT.

-This is just one example, there are many others that confirm the need for both the tools for achieving objectives and staying ahead of competition with a smart change management strategy.
+This is just one example, there are many others that confirm the need for both the tools for achieving objectives and staying ahead of the competition with a smart change management strategy.